d-bl/GroundForge/Reversed-engineering-of-patterns.md

 * 2nd: simplified something-pin-something to plain stitches
 * 3rd: snapping stitches to grid positions
 * 4th: a partially squeezed version also snapping to grid positions
-* top right: the matching pattern from the [gallery]
+* top right: the matching pattern from the [TesseLace Index](Tesselace-Index)
 * bottom right: a flipped version of the stitches on the [main] page also matches

-Snapping to a rectangular grid might not help to recognize the corresponding pattern in the gallery.
+Snapping to a rectangular grid might not help to recognize the corresponding pattern in the index.
 See also the trick with colors on the [Reshape Patterns](Reshape-Patterns) page, we'll get back to snapping further down the page.